Yasholo/AWS-Devops/AWS-Projects/Static Website on AWS S3 with CloudFront/README.md

     optionally added a custom 404 error response to serve `error.html`
         ![Cf4](<images/cf3.png>)

     Deployed it to generate a public URL.
+(Wait ~10 minutes, then use the CloudFront URL)
         ![Cf5](<images/cf5.png>)
         ![Cf6](<images/cf6.png>)
         ![Cf7](<images/cf7.png>)